geekquad/Pixel-Processing/Face_Detection/Readme.md

 **_1. Importing the required Libraries._**
 First we will import the relevant Libraries.
-We have to import all the necessary libraries into the code. “cv2” is for OpenCV, “face_recognition” is for recognition related operations, and “numpy” is for the numerical purposes.
+We have to import all the necessary libraries into the code. “cv2” is for OpenCV, “face_recognition” is for recognition related operations and “numpy” is for the numerical purposes.

 **_2. Loading Images._**